Fudenberg-Research-Group/dynamic_extrusion_boundaries/README.md

 See ./scripts/simulations for relevant code.
 1. One-Dimensional Lattice Simulation: Parameters such as the lifetime, velocity, and density of extruders can be adjusted in the configuration file located at script/simulations/config/simulation_params.py.
 Barriers can be specified as either dynamic or static barriers, and adjust their parameters such as binding time, unbound time, and/or the occupancy.

 2. Run the coarse-grained molecular dynamics simulations to model loop extrusion.
+Uses extruder positions from 1D lattice simulations as an input.

 #### processing simulation data
 After running the simulations, process the simulated trajectory data to generate virtual ChIP-seq profiles, contact maps, and images.
 The scripts for data processing are available in the ./script/processing directory.
 For any processing code the instruction is added to the relevant python code.